Bridging inflation and reheating: chiral gravitational waves from aHz to GHz: Chiral primordial GWs from inflation to reheating

 where $\Omega_{r,0}$ is the current energy density parameter of radiation, with $t_{\rm reh}$ the time at the end of reheating, and $g_\ast = 106.75$ the effective number of relativistic degrees of freedom at $t_{\rm reh}$.
 The observed frequency relates to the comoving $k$ as $f=1.546\times10^{-15}(k/1~\rm{Mpc}^{-1})~{\rm Hz}$.
 The observed GW energy spectrum is also influenced by reheating history, measured by the $e$-folding number $N_{\rm reh}$ and the equation of state parameter $w_{\rm reh}$ (see e.g., Refs.~\cite{Giovannini:1998bp, Figueroa:2019paj, Haque:2021dha, Chen:2024roo}).

 As specific examples, we consider three cases, $\alpha = 10, 1, 0.1$, and then $M_{\rm Pl}/\Lambda = 8.34, 10.06, 13.9$ are chosen as the respective lower bounds that follow Eq.~\eqref{eq:backreaction}.
 We fix $N_{\rm reh} = 7$ in all cases\footnote{The $e$-folding number of inflation, $N(k)$, is related to $N_{\rm reh}$ as $N(k) = 67.2 -\ln {k \over 2.25 \times 10^{-4} {\rm Mpc}^{-1}} + {3 w_{\rm reh} - 1\over 4} N_{\rm reh} + \ln{H_k \over M_{\rm Pl}} - {1\over2} \ln{ H_{\rm end} \over M_{\rm Pl}} $, where the Hubble parameter $H_k$ is evaluated at $k=aH$ and $H_{\rm end}$ denotes the Hubble parameter at the end of inflation~\cite{Liddle:2003as}.
-In this paper, we take the pivot scale as $k_{\rm p}=0.05~{\rm Mpc}^{-1}$.}, and present the observed GW energy spectra in Fig.~\ref{fig:omega_reh}, which is detectable by the resonant cavity experiment~\cite{Herman:2022fau}.
+In this paper, we take the pivot scale as $k_{\rm p}=0.05~{\rm Mpc}^{-1}$.}, and present the observed GW energy spectra in Fig.~\ref{fig:omega_reh}, which may be probed by future resonant cavity experiments~\cite{Herman:2022fau}.
 The GW energy spectra for these cases differ in both peak frequency and shape, determined by inflaton's dynamics.
 The unique one-handed polarization and distinct energy spectrum profile of GW signals make them distinguishable from ultra-high frequency GW backgrounds originating from other sources, such as out-of-equilibrium excitation of scalar fields~\cite{Khlebnikov:1997di,Easther:2006vd,Garcia-Bellido:2007nns,Dufaux:2007pt,Figueroa:2017vfa,Fu:2017ero} and gauge fields \cite{Dufaux:2010cf,Figueroa:2016ojl,Adshead:2018doq,Adshead:2019igv,Bastero-Gil:2022fme} at preheating, and topological defects \cite{Gouttenoire:2019kij,Dror:2019syi,Buchmuller:2019gfy,Servant:2023tua}.
 GWs generated during gauge-field preheating exhibit a distinct polarization pattern with amplification of either $-$ or $+$ polarization~\cite{Adshead:2018doq,Bastero-Gil:2022fme}, differing from circular polarizations in our scenario.
-Moreover, the oscillating multiple-peak structure in the GW energy spectra originates from the dips in amplitudes at specific $k$ modes, which can be understood through the WKB approximation, see App.~\ref{app:reheating}.
+Moreover, the oscillating multiple-peak structure in the GW energy spectra originates from the dips in amplitudes at specific $k$ modes, which can be understood through the WKB approximation, see the Supplemental Material, which includes Refs.~\cite{Dufaux:2006ee,Abolhasani:2009nb,He:2020ivk,Zhu:2018smk}.

 In order to show the effect of $N_{\rm reh}$ on $\Omega_{\rm GW,0}(k)$, we fix $\alpha=1$, and vary $N_{\rm reh}$ from $3$ to $23$, as shown in Fig.~\ref{fig:omega_reh_N}.
 We observe that amplitudes of $\Omega_{\rm GW,0}(k)$ increase with decreasing $N_{\rm reh}$, since the potential during inflaton oscillations is approximately quadratic, the effective equation of state parameter is thus $w_{\rm reh} \simeq 0$, and the reheating energy density $\rho_{\rm reh}$ grows with respect to $\rho_{\rm GW}$.
 From Figs.~\ref{fig:omega_reh} and \ref{fig:omega_reh_N}, the backreaction condition~\eqref{eq:backreaction} imposes more stringent constraint than that from Big Bang Nucleosynthesis.